Justice League International: Publication history

 The resulting comedic tone was Giffen's idea, introducing new characterizations to old characters: Guy Gardner was now a loutish hothead, Booster Gold was greedier and more inept than he had been in Dan Jurgens' series and Captain Marvel displayed a childlike personality.

 When Black Canary resigns, Green Flame and Ice Maiden (both from the Global Guardians) join.
 They eventually change their names to Fire and Ice and become long standing members within the team.

 The series was nominated as "Best New Series" in 1988 by the Harvey Awards, but lost to Paul Chadwick's Concrete.
 It also featured Adam Hughes' first work for a major comic book publisher.

 They fight the Champions of Angor, other-dimensional superheroes intent on destroying all nuclear weapons.
-Bialya's dictator Rumaan Harjavti takes advantage of the Champions to eliminate his rivals.
+Rumaan Harjavti, the dictator of Bialya, takes advantage of the Champions to eliminate his rivals.
 In Russia, the League fights the Rocket Red Brigade, until Mikhail Gorbachev allows them to help.
 Wandjina sacrifices himself to stop a nuclear meltdown and the League are sent home by international law.
 Millionaire entrepreneur Maxwell Lord takes an interest in the team, breaching their security and suggesting Booster Gold as a new member.

 Booster proves himself in combat against the Royal Flush Gang and Lord declares himself their press liaison.
-The Martian Manhunter saves the world when they battle against a conscious psychic plague and he consumes it.
+Martian Manhunter saves the world when they battle against a conscious psychic plague and he consumes it.
 Gardner challenges Batman to a fight over leadership, but Batman knocks him out in one punch.
 Doctor Fate is captured by the Gray Man, a rogue servant to the Lords of Order.
 Teaming up with the Creeper, they release Fate and stop the Gray Man from taking over the world.

 Earth is attacked by a mysterious satellite and the League travels into space.
-Miracle recognizes it as a modified New Genesis device and neutralizes it.
+Miracle recognizes it as a modified device from New Genesis and neutralizes it.
 They return home as heroes.
 Maxwell Lord introduces a proposal to get United Nations funding and they are given sponsorship in exchange for government regulation.
 This plan allows them to act as an independent city-state with worldwide embassies.
 Captain Atom and Rocket Red #7 are added to the team by the United States and Russia, respectively.
-Captain Marvel and Doctor Fate quit the team for personal reasons; Batman steps down as leader, appointing the Martian Manhunter to replace him.
+Captain Marvel and Doctor Fate quit the team for personal reasons; Batman steps down as leader, appointing Martian Manhunter to replace him.
 They are reintroduced to the world as Justice League International.
 Despite a series of embarrassing accidents, they successfully move in to embassies around the world.
-This includes Moscow, New York City and Paris.
+This includes Moscow, New York City, and Paris.

 With issue #7, the series was renamed Justice League International to reflect the team's new international status.
 The name change spawned the term "JLI", which is used when referring to this period in Justice League history.
 The series was again renamed following the launch of Justice League Europe in 1989.
 The series was known as Justice League America until its cancellation in 1996.